-There are also some males who automatically assume that yoga is for girls.
+There are also some males who automatically assume that yoga is for women.
 While most women embrace the concept of yoga more readily, men can benefit enormously by learning to work through the poses and meditations of a good yoga class.

 Yoga Isn’t a Religion

 Another common misconception about yoga is that the spirituality side of practicing might somehow conflict with individual religious beliefs.
 In reality, yoga is not a practice of any specific religion, despite maintaining a slight focus on personal spirituality.
-It’s more about learning to cast the mind inwards and focus on inner awareness.
+It’s more about learning to cast the mind inward and focus on inner awareness.

 No Studio Necessary

 Perhaps the biggest misconception about practicing yoga is that it can only be done in a studio or class that costs money.
-Of course, there are plenty of excellent yoga studios in almost every city and town in America, it’s not necessary to be in a class environment to practice.
+Of course, there are plenty of excellent yoga studios in almost every city and town in America, but it’s not necessary to be in a class environment to practice.
 There are plenty of DVDs and online options available, so experiment with what works for you.